oktadev/okta-node-express-typescript-vue-example/README.md

 ## Requirements

 * [Node.js](https://nodejs.org) version 8+
-* [Docker](https://www.docker.com/) or some other instance of [PostgreSQL](https://www.postgresql.org/)
+* [Docker](https://www.docker.com/) (or some other instance of [PostgreSQL](https://www.postgresql.org/))

-## Setup
+## Development setup

 * Clone or download this repository
 * Install modules using `npm install`
 * Copy `.env.sample` to `.env`
 * Set up [PostgreSQL with Docker](https://docs.docker.com/samples/library/postgres/).
-With docker installed, use these two commands to create an instance of PostgreSQL for the application:
+With docker installed, use the following two commands to create an instance of PostgreSQL for the application.
+Feel free to change the name and password for the database.

 ```bash
 docker pull postgres:latest